nasa-gibs/onearth/doc/config_support.md

 * **MapfileLocation** - (Optional) The location of the Mapfile for MapServer.
 * **MapfileStagingLocation** (Optional) The location to stage configuration files for MapServer.
 * **MapfileConfigLocation** (Optional) The location of configuration files for MapServer.
+* **ApacheConfigLocation** (Optional) Used for reprojected layers, this location is where Apache configuration files for reprojected layers are stored.
+As such, this must be a location Apache is configured to read upon startup (for example `/etc/httpd/conf.d`, or a location specified by an `Includes` directive in your Apache config).
+* **ApacheConfigHeaderLocation** (Optional) Also used for reprojected layers, this location should contain any header files for the generated Apache configs.
+(See [here](../src/layer_config/reproject) for a couple of example headers)

 The environment configuration does not have unique identifier.
 Reference to the environment configuration is done through referencing the file path.
 A sample environment configuration file is included below: